 - Trust yourself to be who you are without compromise or apology.

 - Develop some skills that are traditionally masculine in nature.
-Learn to change the oil in your car.
-Chop wood.
+Learn to change the oil in your car or chop wood.
 Know that you can survive without a man to look after you!

 - Dress in Athena’s colors and keep a small statue or painting of an owl in a prominent place.
-Surround yourself with Athena’s symbols.
+Surround yourself with Athena’s symbols as well.

 If you enjoyed this post we are sure you will enjoy getting to know some of the other goddesses we also write about.
 You can find the complete list of goddesses sorted across regions and religions here.